airburst/docs-cms/docs/file-management/index.md

-# File Managment
+# Managing Content

-This section covers basic tasks such as organising your site folder structure, setting breadcrumbs, creating, moving, copying and removing content items.
+This section covers basic tasks such as organising your site folder structure, setting breadcrumbs, and performing `Actions` such as creating, moving, copying and removing content items.

 ## Navigating folders